 Our deepest needs and longings can't be fulfilled by attaining something temporary - physically, emotionally or experientially.

 They can't be satisfied by accumulating more possessions, relationships, or achievements.
 They can't be satisfied by anything with an expiry date.
 That itch you feel when you're alone and quiet and thinking about life, that hunger for purpose and identity is evidence that deep down you know that something temporary will never be enough.
-You know that there must be something bigger than you, something eternal.
+You know that there must be something bigger than you, something more to live for.

 Jesus Christ, God on Earth as a man, changed everything.

 He lived a life without fault, and then He gave it up.
 He was more than just a good person, a good teacher, a moral man.
 He said Himself that He was the only way to God.
 No other path, no other way.
 There is no greater message to be heard than the message He brings.